Male vs. Female Golden Retrievers: 6 Key Differences

 Goldens can often correctly respond to commands starting as young as 12 weeks old, whether they are male or female.

-Working with an experienced professional who can show you positive training methods can help make things like obedience training much easier, no matter whether you have a male Golden puppy or a female one.
+Working with an experienced professional who can show you positive training methods can help make things like obedience or crate training much easier, no matter whether you have a male Golden pup or a female one.

 Male vs Female Golden Retriever Key Difference #6: Family Compatibility